jeffqchen/PSone-Filament-LCD-Backlight-Mod/README.md

 ----------
 ## Reassembly

-Reseat the screen into the shell, reseat the motherboard onto the back of the screen assembly, then plug in the screen ribbon cable and lock the tab.
+Reseat the screen into the shell.

+Reseat the motherboard onto the back of the screen assembly, then plug in the screen ribbon cable and lock the tab.
 Plug back in the screen backlight header.

 To safely test the machine, secure the motherboard with at least two screws so the screen doesn't fall apart and cause damage.